-Warm start to the week
+Warming up and fire concerns

-Thursday: Rain increasing overnight for the coastal hills with periods of light rain for the lower elevations.
-A cold front will bring a band of moderate to heavy rain through the area by mid-morning, passing into the southern half of the viewing area in the early afternoon.
-Expect gusty southerly winds before the front then gusty northwesterly winds behind it.
-Scattered showers with isolated thunderstorms will be possible behind the front and into the overnight.
-Highs in the 50s.
-Rainfall in coastal cities may approach an inch, with several inches for the coastal mountains.
-Inland areas will see less.
+Halloween (Wednesday): Mostly sunny with a few high clouds passing through.
+Breezy at times inland.
+Warm, with coastal highs in the upper 60s to low 80s; 70s to mid 80s inland.

-Extended: Rain chances will continue Friday and slowly taper off on Saturday.
-Winds will also die down by Saturday.
-Temperatures will remain cool for this time of year.
-By Sunday, temperatures will begin to warm with seasonable readings more likely early next week.
-Rain returns by mid week.
+Extended: A warm, dry air mass will remain in place Thursday and Friday with highs in the 70s-80s for most areas.
+Some cooling expected on the immediate coast Friday as onshore winds strengthen... then further cooling expected into the weekend.
+However, highs should remain at or above normal.
+Clouds will be on the increase Sunday as a weak weather system passes by to the north.

-The outlook from the Climate Prediction Center for March 7th - 13th calls for the likelihood of BELOW normal temperatures and ABOVE normal precipitation.
+The outlook from the Climate Prediction Center for November 7th - 13th calls for the likelihood of ABOVE normal temperatures and BELOW normal precipitation.

-El Niño/La Niña STATUS: Weak La Niña
+El Niño/La Niña STATUS: Neutral (El Niño Watch)

 --------------------------------------------------------------------------